 The Morehouse College Adams Scholars Program is committed to shaping a core of students who will set a standard for excellence in service to the community.

 In 1994, Mrs. Emma Adams decided, along with her husband Mr. Joe Adams, to create a legacy that would address the needs of the under-served community.
 Thankfully, their search for an educational institution that would assist them in having their dream realized led them to Morehouse College.
 Through their initial donation of $100,000, a scholarship program was formed.

-The Adams Scholarship Program supports twenty-eight (28) students who must serve not less than 350 hours annually in community outreach activities.
-With the advent of twenty-eight (28) African American college students converging on to the community to lend academic and moral support to our youth, the impact in terms of building capacity is phenomenal.
-The adjacent schools and community centers owe much to the Adams Scholars for their steadfast commitment to serving as advocates for children and as leaders in the movement toward social change and community redevelopment.
+The Adams Scholarship Program supports twenty-eight (28) students who must serve in community outreach activities.
+With the advent of twenty-eight (28) African American college male students converging on to the community to lend academic and moral support to our youth, the impact in terms of building capacity is phenomenal.
+Adams Scholars are steadfast in serving as advocates for children and as leaders in the movement toward social change and community redevelopment.

 |Social||Website Facebook Twitter Instagram|

 |Causes||General Advocacy Human Rights Marginalized Populations Poverty & Basic Needs Race & Ethnicity Social Justice Politics Sports & Recreation Children & Youth Mentor College Readiness Early Childhood Education General Education Literacy STEM Tutor Environment Environmental Education Sustainability Civic Engagement Community Non-Profit Business Services Health At-Risk Youth Capacity Building Economic Development Entrepreneurial Training Professional Development Research Student Fieldwork Workforce Development Homeless & Housing|

 |Sustainable Development Goals|